-- 23. A thorough evaluation of the water body and topographic, vegetation, and soils conditions on the site must be made to ensure: - a.
-The prevention of soil erosion or other possible pollution of public waters, both during and after construction - b.
-The visibility of structures and other facilities as viewed from public waters is limited; - c.
-The site is adequate for water supply and on-site sewage treatment; and - d.
-The types, uses, and numbers of watercraft that the project will generate are compatible in relation to the suitability of public waters to safely accommodate these watercrafts. - B. Additional Conditions: In permitting a new conditional use or the alteration of an existing conditional use, the Planning Advisory Commission may impose, in addition to those standards and requirements expressly specified by this ordinance, additional conditions which the Planning Advisory Commission considers necessary to protect the best interest of the surrounding area or the County as a whole.
+- j.
+The availability of alternative locations not subject to flooding for the proposed use. - k.
+The compatibility of the proposed use with existing development and development anticipated in the foreseeable future. - Based upon technical evaluation of the designated engineer or expert, the Planning Commission shall determine the specific flood hazard at the site and evaluate the suitability of the proposed use in relation to the flood hazard. - 11.
+When deciding on a conditional use in the shoreland area, the following additional factors shall be considered. - a.
+A thorough evaluation of the waterbody and topographic, vegetation, and soils conditions on the site must be made to ensure: - i.
+The prevention of soil erosion or other possible pollution of public waters, both during and after construction. - ii.
+The visibility of structures and other facilities as viewed from public waters is limited. - iii.
+The site is adequate for water supply and on-site sewage treatment; and - iv.
+The types, uses, and numbers of watercraft that the project will generate are compatible in relation to the suitability of public waters to safely accommodate these watercraft. - B. Additional Conditions: In permitting a new conditional use or the alteration of an existing conditional use, the Planning Advisory Commission may impose, in addition to those standards and requirements expressly specified by this ordinance, additional conditions which the Planning Advisory Commission considers necessary to protect the best interest of the surrounding area or the County as a whole.
 These conditions may include, but are not limited to the following: - 1.
 Increasing the required lot size or yard dimension. - 2.
-Limiting the height, size or location of buildings. - 3.
-Controlling the location and number of vehicle access points. - 4.
+Limiting the height, size, or location of buildings. - Controlling the location and number of vehicle access points. - 4.
 Increasing the street width. - 5.
-Increasing the number of required off-street parking spaces. - 6.
-Limiting the number, size, location or lighting of signs. - 7.
-Requiring diking, fencing, screening, landscaping or other facilities to protect adjacent or nearby property. - 8.
+Increasing the number of required off street parking spaces. - 6.
+Limiting the number, size, location, or lighting of signs.

+- 7. Requiring diking, fencing, screening, landscaping, or other facilities to protect adjacent or nearby property. - 8.
 Designating sites for open space. - 9.
 Limiting the hours of operation. - 10.
 Limiting the length of time for which the conditional use may exist. - 11.
-Increased setbacks from the ordinary high water level.

-- 12. Limitations on the natural vegetation to be removed or the requirement that additional vegetation be planted. - 13.
+Increased setbacks from the ordinary high-water level. - 12.
+Limitations on the natural vegetation to be removed or the requirement that additional vegetation be planted. - 13.
 Special provisions for the location, design, and use of structures, sewage treatment systems, watercraft launching and docking areas, and vehicle parking areas. - C. Required Exhibits: The following exhibits shall be required unless waived by the Zoning Administrator: - 1.
 A completed application form. - 2.
 An accurate boundary description of the property. - 3.
 A development plan of the property showing the existing or proposed buildings, streets, access roads, driveways, parking spaces and signs. - 4.
 Landscaping and screening plans. - 5.
-Drainage Plan.

-Conditional uses pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, Sections 9.02, 9.04, 9.06, and 9.08, shall, in addition to the previous exhibits, require the following:

-- 6. Plans in triplicate drawn to scale showing the nature, location, dimensions and elevations of the lots, existing or proposed, fill, storage of materials, flood proofing measures, and the relationship of the above to the location of the stream channel. - 7.
-Specifications for building construction and materials, flood proofing, filling, dredging, grading, channel improvement, storage of materials, water supply and sanitary facilities. - 8.
-Any additional information deemed necessary by the Planning Advisory Commission to determine the suitability of the particular site for the proposed use. - 9.
-State and Federal Permits.
-Prior to granting a permit or processing an application for a Conditional Use Permit the Zoning Administrator shall determine that the applicant has obtained all necessary State and Federal Permits. - D. Conditional Use Procedures: The procedures for a property owner to obtain a conditional use are as follows:
+Drainage Plan. - 6.
+Conditional uses pertaining to the Floodway, Flood Fringe (FFA and FFB) and Flood Plain Districts, Sections 9.02, 9.04, 9.06, and 9.08, shall, in addition to the previous exhibits, require the following: - a.
+Plans in triplicate drawn to scale showing the nature, location, dimensions, and elevations of the lots, existing or proposed, fill, storage of materials, flood proofing measures, and the relationship of the above to the location of the stream channel. - Specifications for building construction and materials, flood proofing, filling, dredging, grading, channel improvement, storage of materials, water supply and sanitary facilities. - c.
+Any additional information deemed necessary by the Planning Advisory Commission to determine the suitability of the particular site for the proposed use.